 Your chosen simulator vendor should have the right experience in both engineering and project management for hardware projects specifically, not just software.
 The provider must have a true engineering design staff with simulator construction experience.
 The right vendor is highly trained with years of experience in building nuclear power plant simulators to ANSI 3.5 certification standards.

-Building a second simulator is like building a second nuclear power plant, there are thousands of parts to purchase and dozens of vendors to coordinate and manage.
-The right vendor will have the infrastructure and systems in place, such as a professional purchasing department, inventory and vendor management systems, quality systems and accounting systems that are suited for a new simulator build.
+Building a second simulator is like building a second nuclear power plant.
+There are thousands of parts to purchase and dozens of vendors to coordinate and manage.
+The right vendor will have the infrastructure and systems, such as a professional purchasing department, inventory and vendor management systems, quality systems, and accounting systems suited for a new simulator build.

 These are financially significant projects.
 The utilities’ internal cost of management, technical resources, and building modifications can match or even exceed the simulator build.
-Therefore your vendor needs to have the financial strength and bench strength to ensure delivery, no matter what.
+Therefore, your vendor must have the financial and bench strength to ensure delivery, no matter what.

 Choosing the right vendor is a major factor in reducing the risk of schedule slips and overruns, ensuring that the project progresses as expected from beginning to end.
-Vendors with the right combination of talent, infrastructure and company strength have the wherewithal to ensure such a large, important project is delivered on-time and on-budget, without technical hiccups.
+Vendors with the right talent, infrastructure, and company strength have the wherewithal to ensure such a large, important project is delivered on time and within budget, without technical hiccups.

 More and more utilities are evaluating the benefits of building a second simulator.
-While the project is a large undertaking, hopefully these 3 tips for a successful second simulator build will help you plan for and get the most out of your future project.
+While the project is a large undertaking, hopefully, these tips for a successful second simulator build will help you plan for and get the most out of your future project.